Quick Facts About Blepharoplasty Procedures

 Who Is a Candidate for Blepharoplasty?

-Good candidates for blepharoplasty generally include women and men who wish to treat one or more of the following concerns:
+Good candidates for blepharoplasty generally include patients who wish to treat one or more of the following concerns:

 Complementary Procedures to Eyelid Surgery